rhhaynes/rhhaynes.github.io/_posts/2018-09-16-serializing_deeply_nested_associations.markdown

 ---
 layout: post
 title:      "Serializing Deeply Nested Associations"
-date:       2018-09-17 03:41:33 +0000
+date:       2018-09-16 23:41:33 -0400
 permalink:  serializing_deeply_nested_associations
 ---

 While it's generally preferred to keep data layers as shallow as possible, at some point when building APIs it may be necessary to include attributes spanning multiple relationships and levels.
 Unfortunately the default nesting for `json` with `active_model_serializers` in `Rails` is only one layer.
 This blog post aims to address this issue by exploring a couple ways to serialize deeply nested associations.

 ## Single-layer nesting by default
 To illustrate the problem, imagine an API that provides geolocation data (i.e., latitutde and longitude values) for hurricanes.
 In addition to actual hurricane positions, a user may be interested in the geolocations of all associated forecasts, or *spaghetti models*.
-Behind the scenes, one way to persist and associate such information might be as follows.
+Behind the scenes one way to handle such information might be as follows.
 ```ruby
 class ApplicationRecord < ActiveRecord::Base
   self.abstract_class = true